 The more senior the sponsor, the more likely the project is to be taken seriously and supported throughout the organisation.
 In addition, it’s important that senior management are committed and actively involved and that they show their support for the project.
 Involve key stakeholders in the design of the project and it’s more likely they’ll help drive implementation.

-3. Get commitment from management and involve people up front
+3. Get commitment to 360 Feedback from management and involve people up front

 360 degree feedback projects are certainly effective in organisations that a have a culture of openness, trust and honesty and a genuine desire for improved performance.
 But we have often seen it taken up enthusiastically by leaders in more top-down or entrepreneurial organisations when you explain to managers that its a tool to help empower staff more and let them take accountability for their own development.
 Take the current organisational climate into account when you start planning your 360 degree implementation.